Comedy gold

 Office life gets a hilarious roasting as a team of quirky workers navigate the mundane world of paper sales under an oblivious, cringe-inducing boss.
 The comedy thrives on relatable satire and sharp musical parodies of corporate nonsense, using high-energy songs and "look at the camera" moments to deliver jokes that every 9-to-5 worker secretly understands.

-Poster of Drunk Shakespeare in New York.
+Poster of Drunk Romeo & Juliet in New York.

 86%